 Tuesday, June 5, 2018

-Should law schools pressure their students to go into low paid, thankless public service jobs?
+Should law schools pressure their students to go into low-paid public service jobs?
 (Michael Simkovic)

 A recent report by a Harvard law school alumnus, Pete Davis, points out that law schools like Harvard serve the interests of wealthy elites by training primarily future corporate lawyers.
 (See also here).
 This is consistent with the available evidence on graduates’ employment, notwithstanding widely publicized—and dubious—claims of law schools being liberal or left-leaning.